Xetibo/ReSet-Doc/sections/result/distribution.typ

 substantial benefits for users: Reproducibility, Declarativeness and Reliability.
 For ReSet, the interesting claim is the declarative aspect of Nix.
-With Nix, it is possible to create a system configuration, with which a user can define both ReSet to be installed, and define the plugins for ReSet within the same configuration.
+With Nix, it is possible to create a system configuration, with which a user can define both ReSet to be installed and define the plugins for ReSet within the same configuration.
 This means that no additional system is required in order to have automatic handling of plugins.
 This is in contrast to other packaging solutions, which would require custom scripts in order to install and configure plugins via the package manager. @nix-os-web

-In order provide this functionality for Nix, ReSet would either need to provide a flake file, which can be used by Nix users to install ReSet and their respective plugins directly from the source, or ReSet could create a pull request on the official nix repositories.\
+In order to provide this functionality for Nix, ReSet would either need to provide a flake file, which can be used by Nix users to install ReSet and their respective plugins directly from the source, or ReSet could create a pull request on the official nix repositories.\
-In order to not depend on third party arbitration, this thesis will focus on creating a flake, which will include the possibility of installing and configuring plugins automatically.
+In order to not depend on third-party arbitration, this thesis will focus on creating a flake, which will include the possibility of installing and configuring plugins automatically.